 This activity is not as common as digging in the litter box, but it is possible.
 Yoda did that a few years back during summer.
 I think that they do that to cool down.
 In nature, they would lay in the grass or on the soil to cool down.
 Today, the only thing they have is litter so they choose that option.

 Ferret Eating Litter

 If your ferret is eating litter, that means something isn’t right.
 Make sure your ferret has enough food and water.
 Also, make sure your ferret eats his food because he might refuse it for a couple of reasons.
 Another reason for ferret eating litter is that litter looks like kibble.
-Replace the litter with another type and make sure your ferret doesn’t eat it the second litter.
+Replace the litter with another type and make sure your ferret doesn’t eat the second litter also.